Create Your First Project

 Border between the European Union, Ukraine and Russia

-After more than 1100 days of suffering and at least 200,000 victims of Russia's invasion of Ukraine, it is more than ever time to embark on the path of dialogue and reconciliation.
-As United Nations Secretary-General António Guterres recently declared, “the future of humanity depends on investing in the mechanisms of peace, not war, yet global tensions are rising, the nuclear threat is growing and safeguards are eroding”.
+After more than 1,100 days of suffering and at least 200,000 lives lost to Russia’s invasion of Ukraine, it is more urgent than ever to embark on the path of dialogue and reconciliation.
+As António Guterres, Secretary-General of the United Nations, recently reminded us: "The future of humanity depends on investing in peace mechanisms, not in war.
+Yet global tensions are rising, the nuclear threat is growing, and safeguards are eroding."

-How far will the infernal spiral of hatred, violence and destruction go ?
-This devastating madness is killing hundreds of thousands of people and their families.
-Are these sacrificed lives not enough for our leaders to put in place the necessary actions for a diplomacy committed to peace, as Gaël Giraud perfectly reminds us, “The world needs peace.
-Not a peace based on a balance of arms and mutual fear.
-The Ukrainian crisis may yet become a challenge for wise statesmen, capable of building a better world for new generations through dialogue”.
+How far will this vicious spiral of hatred, violence, and destruction go?
+This devastating madness is annihilating hundreds of thousands of human lives, shattering countless families.
+Shouldn’t these sacrifices be enough to awaken our leaders to the urgent need for bold and committed diplomacy?
+As Gaël Giraud aptly puts it: "The world needs peace.
+Not peace built on a balance of weapons and mutual fear, but peace forged through dialogue, to build a better world for future generations."

-Installed wherever the topography allows, along the 4300-kilometre border between the European Union, Ukraine and Russia, this corridor for peace is intended as a place of commemoration for the hundreds of thousands of soldiers and civilians who died in the Russo-Ukrainian war.
-A space for remembrance and dialogue between nations that resonates with the natural, rugged and beautiful surroundings of a rich border stretching from Finland in the north to the southern Ukrainian tip of the Crimean peninsula.
+Positioned wherever topography allows along the 4,300 kilometers of border between the European Union, Ukraine, and Russia, White Memory Line is intended as a corridor for peace.
+It is a memorial space honoring the hundreds of thousands of soldiers and civilians who perished in the Russo-Ukrainian war - a place of reflection and dialogue between nations, resonating with the surrounding environment: the rugged, beautiful, and rich borderland stretching from Finland in the north to the southern tip of Crimea.

-Crossing nearly eight countries, including Russia, this porous border line, the length of which depends on the number of victims, is intended to remind us human beings, whatever our nationality or personal history, that barbarism has no place in the world, and that it's urgent to sit down together to talk and not be afraid of each other.
-This line, made of wood and draped in white cloth, reminds us all of our indefectible bond of interdependence and the need to remain united in the face of the horrors of war.
+Crossing nearly eight countries, including Russia, this porous border line, its length determined by the number of victims, reminds us all, regardless of nationality or personal history, that barbarity has no place in our world.
+It urges us to sit together, to speak, and to lay down our fears.
+Made of wood and draped in white fabric, this line stands as a symbol of our undeniable interdependence and the vital need to stay united against the horrors of war.

-Mr. Putin may believe that he is, and I quote, “invested with a divine mission to defend Russia and guarantee its present and future sovereignty”, but there is nothing providential about invading and killing, let alone a missionary path.
-Love and peace, on the other hand, are divine in essence.
+President Putin may claim to be, I quote, "entrusted with a divine mission to defend Russia and ensure its sovereignty, now and in the future," but invading and killing have nothing providential about them, and certainly nothing missionary.
+Love and peace, on the other hand, are truly divine in essence.

-One thing is certain : it's time to take action and invest collectively and for our children in the peaceful future that everyone deserves, wherever they may be, in Europe, Russia or elsewhere.
+One thing is certain: the time has come to act - to invest collectively, for ourselves and for our children, in the peaceful future that every human being deserves, whether in Europe, Russia, or elsewhere.